wlach/orangutan/README.md

 of a press, speed of the swipe, etc. are inferred at *run time* by the Android system.

-An additional advantage of Orangutan is that it should run/work on *any* system which provides the /dev/input interface.
-This means that it should be possible to use Orangutan on Mozilla's B2G operating system (which reuses much of Android's kernel and userspace functionality).
+An additional advantage of Orangutan is that it works on *any* system which provides the /dev/input interface.
+In particular, this means you can use Orangutan on Mozilla's FirefoxOS operating system.

 # Requirements